treasure-data/digdag/README.md

 $ CI_ACCEPTANCE_TEST=true ./gradlew digdag-tests:test --info --tests acceptance.BuiltInVariablesIT
 ```

-To execute single test in digdag-tests package locally, `tests` option that is provided by Gradle can be helped.
-Environment variable `CI_ACCEPTANCE_TEST=true` is also required.
+To execute tests in digdag-tests subproject locally, `tests` option that is provided by Gradle is useful.
+Environment variable `CI_ACCEPTANCE_TEST=true` is needed to execute digdag-tests only.

 ### Testing with PostgreSQL